FinweLtd/orion360-sdk-basic-hello-ios/README.md

 Give file name which is similar to your project name for this example "OrionImageView" and press Next, and save it in the same directory as your project.

 If you accept, Xcode creates the header file along with the file you were creating, and names it by your product module name followed by "-Bridging-Header.h".
-When you press Create you will see a dialog message (see Figure 15) and click on “Create Bridging Header”
+When you press Create you will see a dialog message (see Figure 15) and click on “Create Bridging Header”.

 ![screen shot 2018-02-21 at 12 23 12](https://user-images.githubusercontent.com/36510685/36899104-4bad682a-1e26-11e8-8d27-07f0701290bd.png)